rust-lang/rust/doc/tutorial.md

 You will get an error message about argument passing styles disagreeing.
-The reason is that generic types are always passed by pointer, so `map` expects a function that takes its argument by pointer.
+The reason is that generic types are always passed by reference, so `map` expects a function that takes its argument by reference.
 The `plus1` you defined, however, uses the default, efficient way to pass integers, which is by value.
 To get around this issue, you have to explicitly mark the arguments to a function that you want to pass to a generic higher-order function as being passed by pointer, using the `&&` sigil:

 ~~~~
 fn plus1(&&x: int) -> int { x + 1 }